Honda Biz

-Honda Biz is a Underbone motorcycle developed and produced by Honda of Brazil since 1998.
+Honda Biz is an underbone motorcycle developed and produced by Honda of Brazil since 1998.
 It has three types of engine: 100, 110 and 125 cubic centimeters of displacement.

 It is an affordable, entry-level model in the country; a variation of the worldwide popular Honda Super Cub, with two key differences: a 14-inch (instead of a 17-inch) rear wheel and a storage compartment under the seat.